firebase/firebase-ios-sdk/HeadersImports.md

   should be located among the source files.
 [Xcode](https://stackoverflow.com/a/8016333) refers to these as "Project Headers".

+* *Library C++ Internal Headers* - In CocoaPods, C++ internal headers should not be included in the `source_files` attribute.
+Instead, they should be defined with the `preserve_paths` attribute to avoid namespace collisions in the generated Xcode workspace.

 ## Imports - For Header File Consumers

 * *Headers within the Library* - Use a repo-relative path for all of the header types above.